Kinase Inhibitors: Janus Kinase Inhibitors and Bruton’s Tyrosine Kinase Inhibitors

 Janus Kinase Inhibitors

-- See Therapeutic Management of Hospitalized Adults With COVID-19 for the COVID-19 Treatment Guidelines Panel’s (the Panel) recommendations on the use of baricitinib and tofacitinib for certain hospitalized patients who require oxygen supplementation.
+- Baricitinib or tofacitinib is recommended in combination with dexamethasone in hospitalized patients with evidence of inflammation and increasing oxygen needs.
+See Therapeutic Management of Hospitalized Adults With COVID-19 for the COVID-19 Treatment Guidelines Panel’s (the Panel) detailed recommendations and ratings on the use of baricitinib and tofacitinib.

 - The Panel recommends against the use of JAK inhibitors other than baricitinib or tofacitinib for the treatment of COVID-19, except in a clinical trial (AIII).

-The clinical trial data on the use of baricitinib and tofacitinib in patients with COVID-19 is summarized below, and all related treatment recommendations are reviewed in Therapeutic Management of Hospitalized Adults With COVID-19.
+Clinical trial data on the use of JAK inhibitors, including baricitinib and tofacitinib, in patients with COVID-19 are summarized below and in Table 6d.
+All related treatment recommendations are reviewed in Therapeutic Management of Hospitalized Adults With COVID-19.

 Monitoring, Adverse Effects, and Drug-Drug Interactions

-Most of the data on adverse effects of JAK inhibitors were reported based on chronic use of the agents for the treatment of autoimmune diseases.
-Adverse effects include infections (typically respiratory and urinary tract infections) and the reactivation of herpes viruses; myelosuppression; transaminase elevations; and, rarely, gastrointestinal perforation.
-The Food and Drug Administration (FDA) review of a large, randomized, safety clinical trial comparing tofacitinib to antitumor necrosis factor inhibitors in people with rheumatoid arthritis found that tofacitinib was associated with additional serious adverse events, including heart attack or stroke, cancer, blood clots, and death.8 The FDA is therefore requiring new and updated warnings for drugs in the JAK inhibitor class, including tofacitinib and baricitinib.
-Data from randomized trials evaluating the safety of short-term use of JAK inhibitors in patients with COVID-19 are limited.
-The data to date have not revealed significant safety signals, including thrombosis; however, these trials may be underpowered for detecting rare adverse events.5-7
+Adverse effects of JAK inhibitors include infections (typically respiratory and urinary tract infections), reactivation of herpes virus infections, myelosuppression, transaminase elevations, and, rarely, gastrointestinal perforation.
+An FDA review of a large, randomized safety clinical trial in people with rheumatoid arthritis compared tofacitinib to tumor necrosis factor inhibitors over 4 years and found that tofacitinib was associated with additional serious adverse events, including heart attack or stroke, cancer, blood clots, and death.12 Therefore, the FDA now requires new and updated warnings for drugs in the JAK inhibitor class, including tofacitinib and baricitinib.
+Data from randomized trials evaluating the safety of short-term use of JAK inhibitors in patients with COVID-19 have not revealed significant safety signals, including thrombosis.6,7,9-11

-A complete blood count with differential, liver function tests, and kidney function tests should be obtained in all patients before baricitinib is administered and during treatment as clinically indicated.
-Screening for viral hepatitis and tuberculosis should be considered.
-Considering its immunosuppressive effects, all patients receiving baricitinib should also be monitored for new infections.
+A complete blood count with differential, liver enzyme, and kidney function tests should be obtained from all patients before administering baricitinib or tofacitinib and during treatment as clinically indicated.
+Because of the immunosuppressive effects of baricitinib, all patients receiving the drug should also be monitored for new infections.

-Tofacitinib is a cytochrome P 450 (CYP) 3A4 substrate.
+Tofacitinib is a cytochrome P450 (CYP) 3A4 substrate.
 Dose modifications are required when the drug is administered with strong CYP3A4 inhibitors or when used with a moderate CYP3A4 inhibitor that is coadministered with a strong CYP2C19 inhibitor.
 Coadministration with a strong CYP3A4 inducer is not recommended.
+See Table 6g for kinase inhibitor drug characteristics and dosing information.

 Considerations in Pregnancy

 There is a paucity of data on the use of JAK inhibitors in pregnancy.
-As small molecule-drugs, JAK inhibitors are likely to pass through the placenta, and therefore fetal risk cannot be ruled out.12 Decisions regarding the administration of JAK inhibitors must include shared decision-making between the pregnant individual and their health care provider, considering potential maternal benefit and fetal risks.
-Factors that may weigh into the decision-making process include maternal COVID-19 severity, comorbidities, and gestational age.
+As small-molecule drugs, JAK inhibitors are likely to pass through the placenta; therefore, fetal risk cannot be ruled out.20 Decisions regarding the administration of JAK inhibitors must include shared decision-making between pregnant individuals and their health care providers, and potential maternal benefit and fetal risks should be considered.
+In the decision-making process, factors to be considered include maternal COVID-19 severity, comorbidities, and gestational age.
 Pregnancy registries provide some outcome data on tofacitinib use during pregnancy for other conditions (e.g., ulcerative colitis, rheumatoid arthritis, psoriasis).
-Among the 33 cases reported, pregnancy outcomes were similar to those among the general population.13-15
+Among the 33 cases reported, pregnancy outcomes were similar to those among the general population.21-23

 Considerations in Children